Is it Safe to Hitchhike in Tonga?

 Hitchhiking or “suto”, as it’s known in Tongan, is a tempting prospect.
 Getting around somewhere for free and meeting interesting locals?
 Why not?!
 Well, like anywhere in the world, hitchhiking has a small but potentially serious risk.
 Locals in Tonga will tell you that hitchhiking is perfectly safe.
 However, while nothing serious has happened in Tonga (that we know of), there has been a few unpleasant experiences that are readily available to read online.
 In fact, they probably cropped up in Google when you found this article.
 So while hitchhiking can be a fun way to meet locals and save a bit of pa’anga, it’s always best to approach hitchhiking with caution.
 We’ll go through some advice in this guide to hitchhiking in Tonga.

-The Pros & Cons of Hitchhiking in Tonga
+The Pros and Cons of Hitchhiking in Tonga

 Like all ways of getting around, there are pros and cons of hitchhiking.